gt-codes/og-cron/README.md

 -   > At this step, you should already have the `EDGE_CONFIG_URL` environment variable.
 Just add the `EDGE_CONFIG_ID` as well.

 3. Set environment variables:
-    - `VERCEL_TEAM_ID`: The Vercel Team ID you created the Edge Config store under
+    - `VC_TEAM_ID`: The Vercel Team ID you created the Edge Config store under
-    - `VERCEL_ACCESS_TOKEN`: Your Vercel Personal Access Token scoped to your appropriate Vercel Team
+    - `VC_ACCESS_TOKEN`: Your Vercel Personal Access Token scoped to your appropriate Vercel Team

 ## Start the development server